flet-dev/website/docs/controls/snackbar.md

 ### `duration`

-The number of *miliseconds* that the SnackBar stays open for.
+The number of *milliseconds* that the SnackBar stays open for.
 Defaults to 4000 ([4 seconds](https://api.flutter.dev/flutter/material/SnackBar/duration.html)) when not set.

 ### `open`